Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the max amount of data (in units of MB per second) that can be transferred across the external memory interface in one second.
-It is worked out by multiplying the card's interface width by its memory clock speed.
-If the card has DDR type memory, it must be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This is calculated by multiplying the total number of texture units by the core speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly record to its local memory per second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Memory Bandwidth: Bandwidth is the maximum amount of information (in units of MB per second) that can be moved across the external memory interface within a second.
+It's worked out by multiplying the card's interface width by its memory clock speed.
+If the card has DDR memory, it should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
+This figure is calculated by multiplying the total number of texture units by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card can possibly write to its local memory in one second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of Raster Operations Pipelines by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices